Shell plant explosions in Norco, Louisiana

-The Shell plant explosion in Norco, Louisiana refers to two explosions that occurred in the community in 1973 and 1988.
+Two explosions occurred in the community of Norco, Louisiana in 1973 and 1988.
 The incident in 1973 occurred when a sixteen-year-old, Leroy Jones, was cutting grass for Helen Washington, who was taking a nap on her porch in the Diamond community.
 The plant released a plume of gas.
 A spark from the lawnmower ignited the plume of gas and the flames that resulted engulfed Leroy Jones and Helen Washington.
 The second explosion occurred in 1988.
 An early morning explosion from the plant killed seven Shell workers, destroyed homes in the Diamond community, and released 159 e6lb of chemical waste into the atmosphere.
 Residents still suffer from early illnesses and deaths as a result of the toxic fumes.
 Citizens have fought Shell Oil since the 1973 explosion.
 On June 11, 2002, the Concerned Citizens of Norco finished open discussions and negotiations with Shell Oil.
 The settlement created two programs, the Property Purchase Program and the Home Improvement Program.
 These programs allow the citizens to either sell their property to Shell at fair price or benefit from programs aimed at improving the Diamond community.